 Favorite Me Time Indulgences for Mom (That Don’t Have to Break the Bank)

-I get it, money can be tight and the need for some me time can be real.
-Being a stay-at-home mom of two toddler boys with a husband who works unpredictable hours can be stressful and there isn’t always a magical solution of available child care and all expenses paid trip away for the weekend to relax and recharge, so here are some options for $10 or less that I enjoy doing any day or time when I feel like motherhood is taking over my whole being.
+I get it, money can be tight, and the need for some me time can be real.
+Being a stay-at-home mom of two toddler boys with a husband who works unpredictable hours can be stressful.
+There isn’t always a magical solution for available child care and an all-expenses-paid trip away for the weekend to relax and recharge.
+But it doesn’t have to be expensive.
+Here are some me time options for $10 or less that I enjoy doing any day or time when I feel like motherhood is taking over my whole being.

 1. Pick up a new book

-Reading may seem like a luxury that just isn’t gonna happen for you right now, but I would really encourage you to find time to read if that’s what fills your soul.
-If it’s not going to happen, though, finding something to listen too even on Audible or a podcast while getting other stuff done is also refreshing.
-I like to wander the aisles at Goodwill and see what books I can find; there have been a few times I have found some of my favorite author’s books there and for a great price, or if you’re going for free, a library card is a great thing to have.
+Reading may seem like a luxury that just isn’t going to happen for you right now, but I would encourage you to find time to read if that’s what fills your soul.
+If it’s not going to happen, though, finding something to listen too even on Audible, or a podcast while getting other stuff done is also refreshing.
+I like to wander the aisles at Goodwill and see what books I can find; there have been a few times I have found some of my favorite author’s books there and for a great price.
+Or if you’re going for free, a library card is a great thing to have.